Ever wondered how your energy provider sets the price of your power?

-The dispatch price for all electricity sold in that five-minute interval is then set at the price of the highest offer accepted by the AEMO, and the market price is set by averaging the last six 5-minute dispatch prices.
+The price for all electricity sold in that five-minute interval is then set at the price of the highest offer accepted by the AEMO.

 Network costs are incurred by distributors, which pass them on to your energy retailer, which pass them on to you.
 Because different areas are serviced by different distributors, these costs can vary from one network to the next.

-Network costs account for the largest part of consumers’ energy bills – 49 per cent for Queensland residential consumers in 2019/20.
+Network costs account for the largest part of consumers’ energy bills – 49 per cent for the average residential customer across the NEM in 2021-22.

 When you think about your energy bill, you might not think about the time and expense your energy company puts into things like answering customer enquiries over the phone, managing customer accounts, or even sending out your bill in the first place – but these are all factors in the price of your power.

-Retail costs are the costs your energy supplier incurs in providing retail and customer services.
-Most retailers will try to minimise these expenses as much as possible – in 2019/20, they accounted for just six per cent of the total electricity price paid by Queensland residential consumers.
+Retail costs are the costs your energy supplier incurs in providing retail and customer services, including expenditure on debt collection and hardship programs.
+In 2021-22, they accounted for 10 per cent of the average residential customer bill across the NEM.

-Federal and State Government regulations can also add costs to your energy bill.
-Your energy retailer’s contribution to compulsory governmental environmental schemes like the Renewable Energy Target, for instance, is classified as a government cost.
+Federal and State Government environmental regulations can also add costs to your energy bill.
+Your energy retailer’s contributions to compulsory governmental environmental schemes are classified as environmental costs.

-In 2019/20, these costs made up approximately seven per cent of a Queensland residential consumer’s energy bill.
+In 2021-22, these costs made up approximately 11 per cent of the average residential customer’s bill across the NEM.